OriginCode/shadowsocks-libev-qrcode/README.md

-# Sync your shadowsocks-libev profile to your phone through a simple QR code!
+# Sync your shadowsocks-libev profile with your phone through a simple QR code!

 ## Requirements
 Python 3, qrcode